 Furthermore, the REI Credit Card gives you another 5% back on REI purchases, in addition to honoring your first one with a $100 gift card.
 Beyond that, you’ll earn the market average of 1% cash back on most non-REI purchases.

 Bear in mind, however, that the REI Credit Card is designed to be paid in full each month and thus won’t do you any financing favors.
-It’s not the card to use if your outdoor expeditions take you abroad, either, considering its foreign-transaction fee of up to 3%.
+It’s the card to use if your outdoor expeditions take you abroad, given its foreign-transaction fee of 0%.
 For more information, continue reading below.

 - $100 Initial Bonus: Simply making a single purchase within 60 days of account approval will score you a $100 REI gift card.
 That’s quite an appealing signup incentive, especially if you plan to buy something from REI soon anyway.

 5% Cash Back On REI Purchases: This plastic is your ticket to an extra 5% cash back on all REI purchases.
 Unlike most other store-affiliated credit cards, this actually includes gift cards and items that are on sale.
 These savings are also on top of the standard 10% “discount" that REI membership gets you.

 It’s not all roses, however, as you’ll have to wait months to reap the rewards of your spending.
 Rather than being credited to your account immediately, or even within a billing cycle or two, your earnings are only distributed once per year, in March, along with your annual membership dividend.
 Dividends can be redeemed as cash at an REI store location, and they expire roughly 22 months after being awarded, with any unredeemed cash-back earnings being refunded to you.